eduardosanzb/eduardosanzb/notes/python-poc/python-poc.tdd.md

 #### Data Layer
 This section is the foundation of the core backend; one of the main decisions we have to make here is to select the database technology; As constraints we have that this is a small project; so we want to prioritize simplicity nevertheless we also want to use the right tool.

+##### The Database Technology
+We first explore the rationale behind choosing a SQL database engine.SQL databases are well-established and offer robust features for structured data management, relational integrity, and efficient querying – all critical for our application's data requirements.
+Without any doubt we can recommend to use a SQL database engine.

+Subsequently to this decision in the exploration; we have to explore the database technology to use; the biggest contenders are PostgreSQL recoginzed for its enterpise-grade capabilities and the rich ecosystem such as `pgvector` or `supabase`; On the other-hand we have SQLite which stands out as simple, embedded nature and file-base, making it super lightweight and easy to deploy, the ecosystem is not as extensive but we found nice vector plugins such as `sqlite-vec`.
+Considering the nature of the project and rapid development, our **recommendation for this section is to start with SQLite, architecture the data layer in a way that we can gradually if required migrate towards PostgreSQL**

+#### Migrations
+In our exploration of database migration management tools, we considered several popular open-source options including [Flyway](https://flywaydb.org/), [Liquibase](https://www.liquibase.org/), [dbmate](https://github.com/amacneil/dbmate) and [Atlas](https://atlasgo.io/).
+While each tool offers robust capabilities, Atlas stands out due to its modern, declarative approach to schema management, aligning well with infrastructure-as-code principles.

+Atlas's language-agnostic nature, defining schemas in HCL or SQL and generating standard SQL migrations, ensures broad applicability regardless of the application's backend language.
+Its workflow promotes standardized, version-controlled database evolution, crucial for maintainability and collaboration.
+Furthermore, Atlas is designed for seamless integration with CI/CD pipelines, automating schema updates as part of the development lifecycle.

+**Our recommendation for this section is to adopt Atlas as our database migration management tool due to its modern declarative approach, language agnosticism, CI-friendly workflow, and potential for Terraform integration.**

+We tested atlas by managing a simple schema with changes and applying the migrations, with the next workflow:

+- Make changes to the `schema.hcl` file
+- Run the command to generate the SQL migration file `atlas migrate diff --dev-url "sqlite://dev?mode=memory" --to "file://schema.hcl"`
+- To apply the migration
+`atlas migrate status --env local`
 ##### Conceptual Data Model
 We started by identifying the core entities needed for our personal chat application: `UserProfile`, `Contacts`, `Chats`, and `Messages`.
 We recognized the need to store user preferences and decided to create a separate `SummaryPreferences` entity to manage settings related to chat summarization, keeping it distinct from the general `UserProfile`.